-More than 100 people have been killed in three bombings in a span of four days, all suspected to be planted by Boko Haram, in the Nigerian city Jos.
+More than 100 people have been killed in three bombings in a span of four days, all suspected to be planted by an extremist group that is located primarily in Northern Nigeria More, in the Nigerian city Jos.

 On May 24, three people – including the suicide bomber – were killed when a blast reportedly detonated prematurely, missing its target of more than 400 football fans packed in the Jos View Center to watch European Cup football.
 The bombing took place near the center along Bauchi Road, in a predominantly Muslim settlement.